SringayKeno/Real_Estate/README.md

 #### Million Dollar Counties

-The counties (below) on the left are counties whose average July home price was above $1 million.
+The counties (below) on the left are counties whose mid-tier average July home price were above $1 million.
 California had the most counties.
 Other states were Florida, Colorado, Massachusetts, New York , Hawaii, Wyoming, and Virginia.
 Not shown here is the District of Columbia, whose average homes values are also above $1 million.
 One the right are 8 more counties whose average July home values are between $900,000 and $1 million.
 They may soon be joining those counties on the left.

 <img src="https://user-images.githubusercontent.com/102890151/189946397-986567bc-6e51-4930-b57d-886bf38aad66.png" width=40% height=40%><img src="https://user-images.githubusercontent.com/102890151/189946412-79d564be-0af2-49f7-b94b-b4045fd7209e.png" width=35% height=35%><

 (below left) A 1,078 square foot home currently listed for sale (July 2022) in Nantucket County Massachusetts.
-The home is listed for $1,995,000, which is just below the average home value for Nantucket County Massachusetts, whose July 2022 average home price was $2,040,000.
-The highest in the US. (below right) A home in Wyoming County, West Virginia listed for $39,900.
-Wyoming County's July average home price was among the lowest in the US at $39,826.
+The home is listed for $1,995,000, which is just below the mid-tier average home value for Nantucket County Massachusetts, whose July 2022 average home price was $2,040,000.
+The highest in the US for mid-tier homes. $2 million dollars may not sound mid-tier, but a quick glance at homes for sale on the island of Nantucket shows dozens of homes in the $4-8 million dollar range.

+(below right) A home in Wyoming County, West Virginia listed for $39,900.
+Wyoming County's July average home price was among the lowest in the US at $39,826 for mid-tier house value.

 <img src="https://user-images.githubusercontent.com/102890151/189938166-5435555a-bc78-4370-8f77-97c16f5d9717.jpg" width=40% height=40%><img src="https://user-images.githubusercontent.com/102890151/189944347-ae3156a9-201c-4de2-9bf4-eb0fecf9d11e.jpg" width=40% height=40%>

 <br/>

-#### Counties below $90,000 in Average July Home Values
+#### Counties below $90,000 in Average July Home Values (mid-tier)

 This visual (below) shown all the states and the number of counties where the average home values ae below $90,000.
 Arkansas, Illinois, and Oklahoma had the most, followed by Kansas, Kentucky, and Texas.
 Virginia which has one county in the million-dollar club above also had several counties in this illustration.